marcoalopez/GrainSizeTools/DOCS/sourceDoc_to_pdf.md

 differential stress = 208.8 MPa

 >>> other_piezometers(grain_size=5.7, piezometer='calcite_Rutter_SGR')
-Ensure that you have entered the apparent grain size as the square root mean!
+Ensure that you have entered the apparent grain size as the mean!

 differential stress = 175.72 MPa
 ```